The First Quarter in Bond Funds

 The jump in rates spelled trouble for most fixed-income sectors.
 For the most part, all but the highest-yielding and least rate-sensitive bond sectors sold off as investors stretched for yield and cut exposure to rising rates.
 The Bloomberg Barclays U.S. Aggregate Bond Index, a proxy for typical U.S. core bond exposure, fell 3.4% for the quarter.
 Ultimately, most fixed-income Morningstar Categories lost ground in the first quarter of 2021.
 Long government funds trailed the pack with an average fall of 12.8%, while floating-rate bank-loan funds led the way with an average gain of 1.5%.

-Sam Kulahan does not own shares in any of the securities mentioned above.
+Sam Kulahan does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.